Vacuum-Tube/OSM-TPF2-Importer/python/README.md

   <img src="../doc/pics/curve_vxy.png" width="49%" />
   <img src="../doc/pics/curve_axy.png" width="49%" />
 </p>

+At all switches, the tangents are aligned in their direction, so that TPF2 is happy and can build them.

 With the z value, the tangent calculation is done a bit differently because the above method can lead to overshooting, i.e. more curvature than wanted.
 Here, the z-tangent at node $n_1$ is chosen as the minimum of the adjacent tangents $t_